BaptisteLalanne/AdventOfCode/2022/README.md

 # About
 This is my participation in the AoC 2022.
-I wish to learn Go starting from 0 with it but I might use my old C++ friend if the learning part takes too much time.
+I wish to learn Go starting from 0 with it :)
 # Prerequiste
 - Go 1.18+